Core Web Vitals Guide to Resource Prioritization

 Manual Prioritization Strategies

 To build a fast rendering path, you must intervene manually.
 The goal is to maximize bandwidth for the LCP and minimize it for everything else.
+Across sites monitored by CoreDash, 82% of sites that use fetchpriority="high" on their LCP image pass LCP, compared to 61% of sites that do not.

 1. Fix Discovery with Preloading

 You must manually expose hidden assets to the preload scanner.
 By moving critical resources into the HTML <head> using rel="preload", you force the browser to acknowledge them immediately, eliminating the discovery delay.
+For a complete walkthrough, see our guide to preloading the LCP image.

 The Implementation: